-How many people do you need to interview to get results representative of the target population with the level of confidence that you are willing to accept?
-Computing sample size is based on the confidence interval and the confidence level.
+But first, when it comes to market research, how many people do you need to interview to get results representative of the target population with the level of confidence that you are willing to accept?

 The confidence interval is the plus-or-minus figure that represents the accuracy of the reported.
 Consider the following example: